Skip to main content

 Terminate based on provable events, not general frustration.
 For each trigger, use the same checklist: trigger event, required notice, cure window, and documentation source.

 Require formal notices with proof of delivery requested.
-Use a placeholder for cure timing, such as "[Add current cure period after verification]"; one cited framework uses 10 days or more, but that is not a universal rule.
+State the cure period from the signed clause rather than using a generic number; one cited framework uses 10 days or more, but that is not a universal rule.
 If you cannot point to the invoice log, approval log, or revision record, the trigger is still too vague.

-Set a liability cap you can actually defend based on fee size and risk, and keep it as a verified placeholder until confirmed: "[Add current threshold after verification]."
+Set a liability cap you can actually defend based on fee size and risk, then confirm the threshold in the signed clause before relying on it.
 Keep payment obligations separate from damage claims where your contract structure allows, so the cap is easier to apply consistently.

 Check alignment before you sign.
 If the cap is narrow but indemnity is broad, or one clause includes a risk the other effectively excludes, fix that mismatch before work starts.